hbzhou/sharedtype/doc/Development.md

 # Development Guide

 ## Setup
-Linux is recommended.
+**Linux is assumed**.
 If you use Windows, you can use WSL with a remotely connected IDE.
 Windows 11 supports GUI app inside WSL.

 Setup Java env vars (>= Java17 for development), configure `JAVA17_HOME` to point to your Java installation:
 ```bash